ufal/olimpic-icdar24/docs/linearized-musicxml.md

 - Ignores all the metadata (`<part-list>`, `<identification>`), linearizes only the `<part>` element contents (measures with music).
 - Linearizes measures "in-parallel", no measure-to-measure dependencies (keeps minimal state information - no assumed key signature or time signature).

-The encoding comes in two flavors:

-- **Core:** Contains only essential symbols.
-    - e.g. notes, rests, measures, beams, duration dots, ties, triplets, staves, voices, clefs, accidentals
-- **Extended:** Contains additional ornaments and markings.
-    - e.g. slurs, staccato, accents, fermata, tremolo

-Some symbols are omitted even from the extended encoding:
+Some symbols are omitted from the encoding:
     - e.g. dynamic markings, hairpins, pedal signs, glisando

 In this documentation, MusicXML elements are represented by angle brackets (e.g. `<note>`, `<chord>`) and linearized MusicXML token types are represented by square brackets (e.g. `[pitch]`, `[type]`).